jesrui/althttpd-mirror/althttpd.md

 a copy of itself to handle each inbound connection.
 Each connection is still handled using a separate process.
-The only difference is that the connection-handler process is now started by a master althttpd instance rather than by xinetd or stunnel4.
+The only difference is that the connection-handler process is now started by a master althttpd instance rather than by xinetd.

 Althttpd has no configuration file.
 All configuration is handled using a few command-line arguments.
 This helps to keep the